 LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil) - “Lost and unaccounted for” gas (“LAUF”) is a broad definition for a concept that is beyond the direct scope of GSEP.
 LAUF is caused by a variety of factors, including meter accuracy, timing differences between billing measurements and the city gate and individual customer meters, measurement accuracy of liquid inventory (e.g., LNG, propane) and pipe leaks (i.e., fugitive emissions).
 Because gas leaks are only one component of LAUF, it is not a reliable proxy for measuring fugitive emissions on the distribution system.
 While GSEP can reduce the LDC’s lost and unaccounted for gas, the term “associated methane emissions” would better represent the focus of GSEP.
 Additionally, the LDCs recommend the term “associated methane emissions” instead of “emissions” because, as the local distribution companies have highlighted in numerous dockets over the years, some emissions are outside the control of a local distribution company.

-Supported by: NCLC; HEET; PowerOptions
+Supported by: NCLC; HEET; PowerOptions; Jonathan Buonocore

 Opposed by: USW